rl-institut/multi-vector-simulator/docs/model/simulation_outputs.rst

 .. math:: RF = \frac{ 100 kWh(el)\cdot \frac{kWh(eleq)}{kWh(el)} +50 kWh(el) \cdot \frac{kWh(eleq)}{kWh(el)}}{200 kWh(el) \cdot \frac{kWh(eleq)}{kWh(el)}} = 3/4 = \text{75 \%}

 The renewable factor, just like the :ref:`renewable_share_of_local_generation`, cannot indicate how much renewable energy is used in each of the sectors.
-It is nevertheless possible to tackle this issue with the degree of sector-coupling.
+In the future, it might be possible to get a clearer picture of the flows between the sectors with the proposed :ref:`degree of sector-coupling <degree_of_sector_coupling>`.

 .. _degree_of_sector_coupling: